Mr-nik66/Xortran/README.md

 A log file from the compiler will appear in `out.lst` in the IBM-1130 folder

-There is no speed throttling in the simulator.
-Actual execution speed would probably last half an hour.

 **PDP-11**

-- Start SIMH with `pdp11 boot.ini` inside the folder.
+- Start SIMH with `pdp11 boot.ini` inside the PDP-11 folder.
 - At the RT-11 prompt, which should just show a dot, type `XORTRN`.
-Training the network should take about 3mn to complete.

 - To build from source: